-Bell Ewart-With Steamer Emily May, leaving Bell Ewart every morning, on arrival of Mail Train from Toronto, for Beaverton, Orillia and intermediate ports on Lake Simcoe, connecting with steamer for Washago: also stage for Gravenhurst, and steamer Wenonah for Bracebridge and ports on Lake Muskoka, and steamer Wabanik for ports on Lake Rosseau With steamer Simcoe, leaving Bell Ewart every evening on arrival of Express Train from Toronto, for Orillia direct, returning to Bell Ewart connect with Morning Express Train for Toronto and Collingwood.
+Bell Ewart-With Steamer Emily May, leaving Bell Ewart every morning, on arrival of Mail Train from Toronto, for Beaverton, Orillia and intermediate ports on Lake Simcoe, connecting with steamer for Washago: also stage for Gravenhurst, and steamer Wenonah for Bracebridge and ports on Lake Muskoka, and steamer Wabamik for ports on Lake Rosseau.
+With steamer Simcoe, leaving Bell Ewart every evening on arrival of Express Train from Toronto, for Orillia direct, returning to Bell Ewart connect with Morning Express Train for Toronto and Collingwood day morning for Parry Sound.